 NCC: What is your position at NCC?

-KC: I am the natural area manager for northwest Alberta.
+KC: I am the manager of conservation for the parklands and grasslands.

 NCC: What is your area of work?

 KC: I am responsible for managing and stewarding NCC’s properties in northwest Alberta.
 Most of my work is conducted in the Upper North Saskatchewan River basin, which is located west of Edmonton.
 I also manage NCC’s properties near Grande Prairie and Peace River.

 NCC: Why did you join the NCC team?

 KC: Throughout university, I became very passionate about conserving the diverse landscapes of Alberta and thought NCC would be a great fit for me.
 After my internship in 2013, I was determined to build a career in private land conservation, because I was inspired by the people I worked with, both within the NCC team as well as external partners and landowners.

 KC: I was an intern in central Alberta in 2013 and I returned to NCC in April 2014 in my current role.